rezaharasani/hippo/README.md

 # Hippo

-#### Helm Configuration
+### [1] Run hippo helm via kubtectl command

 In this section, we want to deploy our application on kubernetes cluster (locally).
 We have decided to show a simulated real work Kubernetes deployment.
 So, we need at least three environments to deploy, it means. `dev`, `testing`, and `production`.

 Before doing anything else, we should create three mentioned namespaces.
 Thurefore, run the following commands: